BbdCoachlab/Communicator/README.md

 6.The communications team will send a message to the all the employees showing the people with the highest nominations (base notification).

-7.A notification will be sent to all the employee showing all the winners (base notification).
+7.A notification will be sent to all the employee showing all the winners (base notification)..